How to Create a Marketing Plan for Your Home Business

 - Gives clarity about who your market is.
 It's easier to find clients and customers if you know who they are.

 - Helps you craft marketing messages that will generate results.
 Marketing is about knowing what your product or service can do to help a target market.
-Your messages need to speak directly your market.
+Your marketing messages need to speak directly your market.

 How to Create Your Marketing Plan